Federal Republic of Germany

 - Who qualifies

-- Permanent-residence holders and long-term permit holders after 5 years (3 years for "special integration"), B1+ German, financial self-sufficiency.
+- Permanent-residence holders and long-term permit holders after 5 years (a uniform minimum since the 3-year fast-track for special integration was repealed in October 2025), B1+ German, financial self-sufficiency.

 - Key gate